 Ma and Pa flew in to watch the kids so The Cowboy and I could head to Jackson Hole, Wyoming.
 We totally took advantage and stayed there all weekend.
 We had a lovely dinner Friday night after I checked in and got my race number and shirt, and took a little walk around our hotel area.

-I sat next to a lovely woman and I nervously chatted her ear off.
-She was working towards her goal of completing a half marathon in all 50 states and gave me some great advice…just get across the finish line…nothing else maters…just get over the line.
+I sat next to a lovely woman and nervously chatted her ear off.
+She was working towards her goal of completing a half marathon in all 50 states and gave me some great advice…just get across the finish line…nothing else matters…just get over the line.

 He assured me if he came across my body on the sidewalk that he’d get it to my husband, which was really nice.
 I have to add, he gallantly gave his coat to one of the other runners when he saw her shivering…my big sis Texas Two Steppin’ would have been proud.

-They announced the five minute warning and we did last minute checks of our hydration packs, shoes, and ipods.
-I had already dropped my ipod and shattered the screen about 10 minutes previously so I took a deep breath and got it set up the best I could.
-I crossed my fingers and hoped I didn’t have to spend the next two plus hours with only my thoughts.
-I sent up a thank you prayer as some quality 90’s Brittney blared in my ears at the exact same time the race began.
+They announced the five-minute warning, and we did last-minute checks of our hydration packs, shoes, and iPods.
+I had already dropped my iPod and shattered the screen about 10 minutes previously so I took a deep breath and got it set up the best I could.
+I crossed my fingers and hoped I didn’t have to spend the next two-plus hours with only my thoughts.
+I sent up a thank you prayer as some quality 90’s Brittney blared in my ears at the same time the race began.

-Everyone started out in a pack but as the race went on people spread out and there was no need to pay attention to anything but the amazing scenery.
+Everyone started out in a pack, but as the race went on, people spread out and there was no need to pay attention to anything but the fantastic scenery.

-As we traveled along the route we went past open meadows, majestic cabins and a bridge over the Snake river.
+As we traveled along the route, we passed open meadows, majestic cabins, and a bridge over the Snake river.
 As we began the slow and steady climb up from Jackson through Wilson and towards the finish line at the Teton Village, the weather started to warm and I began to regain feeling in my hands and arms (next time I will bring a long sleeve shirt and gloves).
-I was hoping to see a moose or a bear (far enough away to be cool but not a threat) but instead saw cows, horses and a few hawks.
-The site of the rugged Tetons in the distance was enough to make me smile and as I felt my body began to claim that this was “the worst idea ever” around mile 10 I kept my eyes on their rugged peaks.
+I was hoping to see a moose or a bear (far enough away to be cool but not a threat), but instead saw cows, horses, and a few hawks.
+The site of the rugged Tetons in the distance was enough to make me smile, and as I felt my body begin to claim that this was “the worst idea ever” around mile 10 I kept my eyes on their rugged peaks.

-My goal was to beat a 2:30 time and I’m thrilled to say that I crossed the finish line at 2:14.55.
-The Cowboy was teasing my about my emphasis on the fact that I was under 2:15 but agreed that after running 13.1 miles I deserved to take credit for the 5 seconds under…what a guy 😉
+My goal was to beat a 2:30 time, and I’m thrilled to say that I crossed the finish line at 2:14.55.
+The Cowboy was teasing me about my emphasis on the fact that I was under 2:15 but agreed that after running 13.1 miles, I deserved to take credit for the 5 seconds under…what a guy 😉

 To show myself I AM #strongenough